 At Ann Arbor SPARK, we support creative, forward-thinking regional entrepreneurs as they grow ideas into successful businesses.
-For companies that meet the required criteria, one available option is the SPARK Executive-in-Residence (EIR) program.
+For companies that meet the required criteria, one available option is the SPARK Entrepreneur-in-Residence (EIR) program.

 EIR connects C-level executives who have a proven record of success in early-stage companies with up-and-coming startups.
 For startups, the EIR program can help an organization overcome specific challenges or develop meaningful deliverables.
 The program also helps retain experienced leaders in the region who may be transitioning from other positions, or it provides a soft landing for C-level talent interested in relocating to Ann Arbor.